ProjectEvergreen/greenwood/www/pages/docs/index.md

 ### Sections

-To continue learning more abuut Greenwood, please feel free to browse the other sections of our documentation.
+To continue learning more about Greenwood, please feel free to browse the other sections of our documentation.

 - [Component Model](/docs/component-model/): Examples of using custom elements in Greenwood.
 - [Configuration](/docs/configuration/): Available configuration options for the Greenwood CLI.